Coronavirus latest: French President Macron says 'we are at war' as he orders lockdown | DW | 16.03.2020

-Germany and France are implementing unprecedented levels of restrictions on citizens.
+Germany and France are implementing unprecedented levels of restrictions.
 President Macron has urged citizens to stay at home and closed France's borders while Germany's social life grinds to a halt.
+DW has the latest.

 Updates in Universal Coordinated Time (UTC/GMT)